Acoustic Wave Propagration of a Cylindrical Wave¶

 <----R--->

-Workflow (see the file run.sh):
+Workflow (see the file run.sh

-1. Mesh the domain, see Cubit file domain.jou
+- Mesh the domain, see Cubit file

-2. The journal file domain.jou from (1.) is used as an input.
+from (1.) is used as an input. - An ANSYS-cdb mesh file

-4. You can also save the created geometry as domain.cub5 to open it directly on Cubit (optional).
+is created. - You can also save the created geometry as

-6. These commands could also have been run interactively in Cubit.
+to see the Cubit commands to create the mesh. - These commands could also have been run interactively in Cubit.

-The file domain.cdb was created this way.
+was created this way.

-Simulation with CFS
+Simulation with CFS¶

 Use an XML-editor (e.g. oXygen or eclipse) to define the simulation input for CFS.